ics-jku/GUI-VP_Kit/README.md

  * Clean everything (including downloads): ```make distclean```

 ## Graphics (VNC Framebuffer and Mouse)
-GUI-VP provides graphical output and pointer(mouse) event propagation via VNC.
+GUI-VP provides graphical output and pointer(mouse)/keyboard event propagation via VNC.
 Any VNC client (e.g. [Remmina](https://remmina.org/)) can be used.

 Example (on the host)